Aguilera, Cee Lo to sing at Jackson tribute concert

 Fans are asked to register in advance for tickets, starting on Thursday, and to pledge a donation to charity.

-The tribute concert in October follows a failed attempt by Jermaine Jackson to organise a similar event in Vienna in 2009 shortly after Michael Jackson's death in Los Angeles on June 25 from an overdose of the powerful aesthetic propofol.
+The tribute concert in October follows a failed attempt by Jermaine Jackson to organize a similar event in Vienna in 2009 shortly after Michael Jackson's death in Los Angeles on June 25 from an overdose of the powerful anesthetic propofol.

 The "Thriller" singer's personal physician, Dr. Conrad Murray, doctor is due to go on trial in Los Angeles in September for involuntary manslaughter.